NATIONAL CRAFT JERKY DAY

 National Craft Jerky Day, on November 27th, recognizes that craft jerky is the standard by which all other jerky is measured.
 It awakens the taste buds and ignites the opinions of jerky fans the world over.
 The day focuses on artisanal creators of this dehydrated, seasoned meat and snack extraordinaire.

-In a world sedated by jerky marketing gimmicks and mass-produced “jerky,” there remains those who satiate the world’s salivating tongues with original carnivorous concoctions.
+There remain those who satisfy the world’s craving with original carnivorous creations in a world sedated by jerky marketing gimmicks.
 National Craft Jerky Day honors those who blaze their own path in the meat market.